 Agile teams write user stories throughout the whole project.
-It is a good practice to run a special story-writing workshop near the project beginning.
+It is a good practice to run a special story-writing workshop shortly after the project begins.

 After completing a story, you have to integrate it into your current Agile workflow.
 During a sprint planning meeting, the Agile team defines what user stories they will take to the sprint.
 Then all requirements and functionality that every user story implies are discussed by the entire team.
 The agreed requirements are added to the story.
-Working on the story needs creative and technical skills and approaches equally.
+Working on the story takes both creative and technical skills and approaches.

 Another crucial part of the meeting is scoring.
 It is based on the user stories’ complexity or time to completion.
 Fibonacci sequence, Planning Poker, and t-shirt sizes are the most-used practices for arranging qualitative estimations.